 I use a collapsible reflector with white on one side and silver on the other.
 90% of the time I use the white side.
 I’ll occasionally use a larger piece of Foam-board when I have a larger area to cover, as in a full length shot.
 All I ever need is a stand that won’t fall over, an A-clamp, and a reflector.
 It’s a hell of a lot easier than figuring out ratios when I’m losing the light.
 Why complicate my life?
 There’s enough things I have no control over that does a good job messing with my head.
 Why cloud it up even more with something that I love and have control over.

 It’s unbelievable how many times I see an outdoor portrait lit with a flash.
 It’s a look that’s been beaten to death, and usually the photographer doesn’t know what he or she is doing which makes it worse.
 I realize it’s a matter of personal preference, and for me I like a natural look.
 The kind of look that has never gone out of style and never will.

 Take a look at some of my portraits lit with only a white reflector or a larger piece of foam-board:

 Visit my website at: www.joebaraban.com, and check out my 2012 workshop schedule at the top of this blog.
-Come shoot the sunrise and sunsets with me.
-You might want to bring along a tripod!!
+Come shoot with me sometime.

-Don’t forget to send me a question and a photo to: AskJoeB@gmail.com
+Don’t forget to send me a question or an image to talk about at: AskJoeB@gmail.com